Panel of Jurors of the New Traditional Architecture Prize

 Alejandro García Hermida

 His professional practice has focused on the restoration and study of diverse historic buildings and archaeological sites of many types and chronologies in Spain, Morocco and Peru.
-He is the Coordinator in Spain of the Richard H. Driehaus Architecture Competition, the Richard H. Driehaus Awards for Building Arts and the National Directory of Traditional Building Crafts People; Activities Coordinator of the Rafael Manzano Martos Prize; Member of the Board of Terrachidia NGO (whose work received the INTBAU Excellence Award for Community Engagement in 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional.
+He is the Executive Director in Spain and Portugal of the initiatives organized by INTBAU thanks to the support of the Richard H. Driehaus Charitable Lead Trust, such as Richard H. Driehaus Architecture Competition, the Richard H. Driehaus Building Arts Awards, the National Directory of Traditional Building Crafts People and the Rafael Manzano Martos Prize for New Traditional Architecture.
+He is a Member of the Board of Terrachidia NGO (whose work received the INTBAU Excellence Award for Community Engagement in 2015), Vice Chair of INTBAU Spain and professor at the Centro de Investigación de Arquitectura Tradicional (CIAT).

 Leopoldo Gil Cornet